hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/open-enterprise-agent.md

                 # Overview
 <!-- What this PR does, and why is needed, a useful description is expected, and relevant tickets should be mentioned -->

 ATL-6082.
 Glue all the `PermissionManagement` logic and allow self-service wallet management endpoints.
 Tenant now can on-board without admin intervention.
+The same `/wallets/*` endpoint and be used by both admin and tenant to manage the wallet resource.

 Tests will be added in another PR.